Ben Gazzara: Peter Bogdanovich

-1980s
+1980s–1990s

 Gazzara made some films in Europe: Tales of Ordinary Madness (1981), The Girl from Trieste (1982), A Proper Scandal (1984), My Dearest Son (1985).
 He starred with Rowlands in the critically acclaimed AIDS-themed TV movie An Early Frost (1985), for which he received his third Emmy nomination.
 He had a villainous role in the oft-televised Patrick Swayze film Road House, which the actor jokingly said is probably his most-watched performance.

 Gazzara appeared in 38 films, many for television, in the 1990s.
 He worked with a number of renowned directors, such as the Coen brothers (The Big Lebowski), Spike Lee (Summer of Sam), David Mamet (The Spanish Prisoner), Walter Hugo Khouri (Forever), Vincent Gallo (Buffalo '66), Todd Solondz (Happiness), John Turturro (Illuminata), and John McTiernan (The Thomas Crown Affair).
 He was on Broadway in Shimada (1992).

-In his seventies, Gazzara continued to be active.
-In 2003, he appeared in Nobody Don't Like Yogi, an off-Broadway show about Yogi Berra which had a solid run and was in a revival of Awake and Sing!
+In his seventies, Gazzara continued to work.
+In 2003, he appeared in Nobody Don't Like Yogi, an off-Broadway play by Tom Lysaght about Yogi Berra that had a solid run and national tour, and was also in a revival of Awake and Sing!
 (2006).
 He was in the ensemble cast of the experimental film Dogville, directed by Lars von Trier of Denmark and starring Nicole Kidman, as well as the television film Hysterical Blindness (he received an Emmy Award for his role).
-In 2005, he played Agostino Casaroli in the television miniseries, Pope John Paul II.
+In 2005, he played Agostino Casaroli in the television miniseries Pope John Paul II.
 He completed filming his scenes in the film The Wait in early 2012, shortly before his death.

 In addition to acting, Gazzara worked as an occasional television director; his credits include the Columbo episodes A Friend in Deed (1974) and Troubled Waters (1975).
 Gazzara was nominated three times for the Tony Award for Best Performance by a Leading Actor in a Play—in 1956 for A Hatful of Rain, in 1975 for the paired short plays Hughie and Duet, and in 1977 for a revival of Who's Afraid of Virginia Woolf?, opposite Colleen Dewhurst.